- USDINR forecast 2026 is bullish as a spike in crude oil prices, Federal Reserve-RBI rate differentials and foreign dollar outflows weigh in.

 USD to INR trading dates back to 1973 when the pair was floated in the forex market at an opening price of $1 to 7.98 rupees.
 By late 1983, the currency pair rose past the psychological level of 10 rupees to the US Dollar.
 Between then and April 2002, it rallied by 376.41% to 48.76 rupees.

 After retracing to 39.9 rupees in November 2007, the USD/INR has been on an uptrend since then.
-The pair surged to an all-time high of 83.47 on November 10th, 2023.
-Before attaining its all-time highs, the USD/INR tasted the 76.45 price mark in March 2020, just as the coronavirus pandemic was sweeping through the world.
+The pair surged to an all-time high of 95.23 in March 2026.

 As the US Federal Reserve started to hike rates, Indian rupee started to slide against the US Dollar.
 In October 2022, the pair surged to a new all-time high of 83.28.
 This ATH was refreshed in 2023.
 However, the dollar’s rally in 2024 saw it hit a new ATH on March 22.